 - New Car Incentives and Rebates – Check for these savings.
 Look up the car to see if there are additional Incentives and Rebates to lower your price or get great financing.

-- What to Do After you Have your Invoice Price – Now that you have your approximate price – look up new car dealers in your area who sell this car – then call them (3 or 4 of them) and ask for the “Internet Manager” – when he/she gets on the line, ask for their fax number or email, thank them and tell them you are going to send them an offer – easy as that!
+- What to Do After you Have your Invoice Price – Now that you have your approximate price – look up, on line, the new car dealers in your area who sell this car – then email 2-3 of them your offer for the vehicle.
+It’s as easy as that!
+This is how you will negotiate with them – NOT in the dealership.

 Step 6.
 What is Your First Offer?